 - Attackers are efficient at locating the target’s easy-to-access entry points, both due to the knowledge of systems within the target, and the fact that those systems have vulnerabilities.
 Some attackers work to uncover new vulnerabilities, which the industry terms zero-day attacks.
 Most attackers, however, simply wait for new exploits to be published and enjoy the window of opportunity until it is patched.

 - The human factor plays a serious role here where social engineering and other methods of convincing users to download malicious files is often successful.
 It is easier to target the CFO with a tempting email with a malicious payload, then to find your digital path into the accounting server.
-Usually, the CFO has the credentials to those systems and often times there are even excel copies of all the salaries on their computer so it is definitely a much less resistant path toward success.
+Usually, the CFO has the credentials to those systems, and often there are even excel copies of all the salaries on their computer, so it is a much less resistant path toward success.

 Enter the Polymorphic Defense Era

 An emerging and rather exciting security paradigm that seems to be popping up in Israel and SV are called a polymorphic defense.
-One of the main anchors contributing to successful attacks is the prior knowledge that attackers benefit from about the target, including which software and systems are used, the network structure, the specific people and their roles, etc. This knowledge serves as a baseline for all targeted attacks across all the stages of an attack: the penetration, persistence, reconnaissance and the payload itself.
-All these attack steps, in order to be effective, require a detailed prior knowledge about their target—except for reconnaissance—which complements the external knowledge with dynamically collected internal knowledge.
+One of the main anchors contributing to successful attacks is the prior knowledge that attackers benefit from about the target, including which software and systems are used, the network structure, the specific people and their roles, etc. This knowledge serves as a baseline for all targeted attacks across all the stages of attack: the penetration, persistence, reconnaissance and the payload itself.
+All these attack steps, to be effective, require a detailed prior knowledge about their target—except for reconnaissance—which complements the external knowledge with dynamically collected internal knowledge.
 Polymorphic defense aims to undermine this prior knowledge foundation and to make attacks much more difficult to craft.